 The incomplete story gets an ending courtesy of Olivier-winning playwright Laura Wade (Posh, Home I'm Darling) in her post-modern play The Watsons.
-It transfers to London's Menier Chocolate Factory after an impressive opening at Chichester Festival Theatre in 2018.
+It transfers to The West End's Harold Pinter Theatre after impressing at first Chichester Festival Theatre, then the Menier Chocolate Factory.

 Incorporating playful meta-theatre into the Regency romance, the drama follows eligible, elegant Emma Watson (no connection to Hermione Granger).
 Cut off by her rich aunt, she must marry swiftly to avoid a future of spinsterhood and poverty.
 Austen's unfinished manuscript never tells us whether Miss Watson chooses the handsome cad, the wealthy bachelor or the earnest vicar to be her husband, but the author sister subsequently suggested that it was supposed to be the serious clergyman.